Ty Walker (snowboarder)

 Taylor Riley Walker (born March 3, 1997) is an American snowboarder, better known by her childhood nickname Ty Walker.

-Born in Smithtown, New York, and living in Stowe, Vermont, United States, she competed for United States at the 2014 Winter Olympics in Sochi.
-Later that year, Walker also won the first-ever World Cup for Women's Big Air snowboarding, an event that made its debut in the 2018 Winter Olympics.
-Taylor still holds the record as being the youngest Red Bull sponsored athlete in history.
-Walker entered Brown University in the fall of 2015 and graduated as a member of the class of 2020.
-During her time at Brown she studied biology with a focus on pre-medical studies.
+Born in Smithtown, New York, and raised in Stowe, Vermont, United States, she competed for United States at the 2014 Winter Olympics in Sochi.
+Later that year, Walker also won the first-ever World Cup for Women's Big Air snowboarding, an event that would later debut in the 2018 Winter Olympics.
+Taylor holds the record as the youngest Red Bull-sponsored athlete in history.
+Walker entered Brown University in the fall of 2015 and graduated as a member of the Class of 2020.
+During her time at Brown, she studied biology with a focus on pre-medical studies.
+She later attended medical school at the Robert Larner College of Medicine, where she received her Doctor of Medicine degree in 2025.